Consultation Beyond

 • Have you just reviewed your child's psychological evaluation and feel confused or overwhelmed?

-• Is the assessment hard to understand?
+• Is the school psych report assessment hard to understand?

 • Is there technical jargon that you don't understand?